eslint/eslint/docs/rules/arrow-parens.md

 ### Options

-The rule takes one option, a string, which could be either "always" or "as-needed".
-The default is "always".
+The rule takes one option, a string, which could be either `"always"` or `"as-needed"`.
+The default is `"always"`.

 You can set the option in configuration like this: